Nature Recovery Pioneers

 FAQs

-• There is no right of way on the Luggala Estate, and as a busy, private working estate and farming operation, access might be restricted on a particular day without notice for a variety of reasons; therefore before making your journey to the Estate email info@luggala.com to be sure we can accommodate you.
+There is no right of way on the Luggala Estate, and as a busy, private working estate, access may be restricted on a particular day without notice for a variety of reasons including management and health & safety.
+Therefore, before making your journey to the Estate email info@luggala.com to be sure we can accommodate you.
 Groups must ask permission for specific dates and register with the Administrative office first via email.
 There is no access to Lough Tay/Guinness Lake.

 During periods of permitted public access, access and exit is via the pedestrian gate.